ebiiim/WAO-Loadbalancer/README.md

 ---

-This document shows the steps to build and deploy kube-proxy with a power minimization policy.
+This document shows the steps to build and deploy kube-proxy with power minimization policy.

 ---